TelegraphResearch/TelegraphResearch/_posts/2014-09-25-pooled-ride-sharing.md

 The Uber brand does not promote a social aspect, but they treat Uber Pool as a “Social experiment.”
 The brand originated as a premium service, and even in their cheaper UberX line drivers often act as chauffeurs.

-This dichotomy in brands will become apparent in pooled ride sharing.
+This dichotomy in brands will become apparent in pooled ridesharing.
 If riders engage socially, it seems that the Lyft brand would encourage drivers to participate and hence make the ride more comfortable.
 It is unclear whether Uber encourages pool drivers to engage with customers.

 # Simulation

-To understand how pooled ride sharing differs from dedicated ride sharing as a system, we built a simulation in Python to analyze travel metrics between the two methodologies.
+To understand how pooled ridesharing differs from dedicated ridesharing as a system, we built a simulation in Python to analyze travel metrics between the two methodologies.
 The code is [available on Github](https://github.com/telegraphresearch/vehicle-sim).

 ## Model

-The simulation has 2 different models that represent the two methods being compared: pooled and dedicated ride sharing.
-We based our pooled ride sharing simulation on the Hitch model where drivers continuously pick up and drop off passengers.
-The dedicated ride sharing model is based off the existing standard, where drivers service one group at a time.
+The simulation has 2 different models that represent the two methods being compared: pooled and dedicated ridesharing.
+We based our pooled ridesharing simulation on the Hitch model where drivers continuously pick up and drop off passengers.
+The dedicated ridesharing model is based off the existing standard, where drivers service one group at a time.

 ### System Variables
 Arrival Rate: The rate at which a new group enters the simulation.
 This is modeled as a binomial poisson distribution and determined by a variable lamda.
 At every second, a group has a given probability of being randomly generated.